Netherlands 12 min

 to clipboard

-Trying to manage payroll for Dutch workers when your business isn’t established in the Netherlands is a challenge for any team, even sophisticated enterprise HR departments.
+Trying to manage payroll for Dutch workers when your business isn’t established in the Netherlands is a challenge for any team, even those with sophisticated enterprise HR departments.

 Why you must comply with Dutch payroll tax requirements

 Tax law in the Netherlands can be confusing.
-While some parts of the tax code — like permanent establishment requirements – may appear similar to other countries’ laws, other pieces of the tax code are specific to Dutch law.
+While some parts of the tax code, like permanent establishment requirements, are similar to other countries’ laws, other pieces of the tax code are unique and specific to Dutch law.

-It’s important to get a full picture of Dutch tax law before jumping into employing a Dutch worker, and avoid mistakes commonly made when companies go remote without all the information they need.
+It’s important to get a full picture of Dutch tax law before employing a Dutch worker to avoid mistakes commonly madewhen companies go remote before they’ve gathered all the information they need.

 What is permanent establishment?

-This is something businesses want to avoid, because it means being taxed twice, once by your home country and once by the country you’ve triggered permanent establishment in.
+You want to avoid permanent establishment status because it means double taxation: first by your home country and again by the country you’ve triggered permanent establishment in.

-Often permanent establishment is triggered by issues like the following:
+Permanent establishment is often triggered by issues like the following:

 • Does the company have a fixed place of business in the country?